cutmyenergybill/cutmyenergybill/README.md

-# Ellie
+# CutMyEnergy Bill

-A landing page template.
+A landing page, based on the Ellie template.

 * [Getting started](#getting-started)